NAHIAN-KAZI/NAHIAN-KAZI/README.md

 - 🔬 **Thesis**: *Lightweight Convolutional Neural Networks Based Automated Waste Classification: A Low-Power, Scalable Approach for Edge Devices*
 - 🌍 **Based in**: Bangladesh
 - ⚽ **Hobbies**: Football, data visualization, and open-source projects
 - 📖 **Currently Exploring**: Applied ML solutions, optimization for low-resource environments, and scalable AI pipelines.
-Actively looking to explore **computer vision** and **natural language processing** further, with a growing interest in **social media mining** (though I haven’t yet worked on projects in this domain).
+Actively looking to explore **computer vision** and **natural language processing** further, with a growing interest in **social media mining**, also low-resource, scalable solutions for sustainability and smart cities.

 ---